-A.1 Grant Suspension will occur when: student drops below a 1.5 GPA during the semester; student that drops more than three hours during the semester in which student received funding; and, student who withdraws (officially or unofficially) without valid reason (medical, personal, etc.).
+A.1 Grant Suspension will occur when: a student drops below a 1.5 GPA during the semester; or, a student that drops more than three hours during the semester in which student received funding; and, a student who withdraws (officially or unofficially) without a valid reason (medical, personal, etc.).

 11 Q. In case a student is on Academic Probation or Grant Suspension, what are the procedures for reinstatement?

-A. Reinstatement will occur after students completes the following semester without tribal grant funding and meets required hours and required GPA.
+A. Reinstatement will occur after a student completes the following semester without tribal grant funding and meets required hours and required GPA.
 The required hours will be determined based on students’ previous award amount.
-Students awarded for full time hours (12 hrs or more) will be required to complete full time hours during the suspended term; while students that were awarded for part time hours (11 hrs or less) will be required to complete part time hours during suspended term.
+Students awarded for full-time hours (12 hrs or more) will be required to complete full-time hours during the suspended term; while students that were awarded for part-time hours (11 hrs or less) will be required to complete part-time hours during the suspended term.

 12 Q. Is there a credit hour limit on Higher Education Programs?

-A. Yes, eligible students can receive supplemental funding assistance up to 150 attempted credit hours or 10 semesters @ 4-year institution (75 credit hours at the associate’s level, 2-year institution), whichever comes first.
-Additionally, if a student is attending a college/university prior to enrolling onto our programs, the student’s attempted credited hours accumulated prior to program enrollment are counted towards the 150 attempted credit hours/10 semesters threshold.
+A. Yes, eligible students can receive supplemental funding assistance up to 150 attempted credit hours or 10 semesters at a 4-year institution (75 credit hours at the associate’s level, 2-year institution), whichever comes first.
+Additionally, if a student is attending a college/university prior to enrolling in our programs, the student’s attempted credited hours accumulated prior to program enrollment are counted towards the 150 attempted credit hours/10 semesters threshold.

 A. The Department of Higher Education does NOT provide funding for additional, second degrees (2nd associate’s, 2nd bachelor’s, 2nd master’s, etc.) regardless if a student’s first degree was not funded by the Higher Education program.

-B. Students that achieved a higher level degree cannot receive funding for another degree.
-Example: if a student goes from bachelor’s to a doctoral program and skips the master’s level, student will not be funded by our department if they choose to attend master’s degree program after their doctoral program.
+B. Students that achieved a higher-level degree cannot receive funding for another degree. example: if a student goes from bachelor’s to a doctoral program and skips the master’s level, student will not be funded by our department if they choose to attend a master’s degree program after their doctoral program.

 14. Q. How can I receive summer funding?